 1. Year-round sunshine

 2020 became the year I opted out of winter.
 Amidst a pandemic, with lockdowns in place all over Europe, I was grateful for the opportunity to escape.
 Because Madeira is so far south (600 km off the Moroccan coast on the same latitude as Marrakesh), living in Madeira means warm weather and a temperate climate all year round.

 Some parts of the island are cooler than others (we saw snow a few times on the tallest mountain tops), but top destinations Funchal and Ponta do Sol are usually warm.
-For example, I was on the beach on New Year’s Day 2021, in water warm enough for swimming.
+For example, I was on one of Madeira’s beaches on New Year’s Day 2021, in water warm enough for swimming.

 Living in Madeira has certain advantages for avoiding the worst effects of the pandemic.
 As it’s an island far out in the Atlantic, Madeira can easily control its borders.
 The main island only has one airport and there’s no other way of getting in.

 Plus, Madeira is an autonomous region of Portugal, so it can set different rules to those on the mainland.
 This was evident during the Covid winter of 2020 and early 2021.
 Madeira brought in an evening curfew, but normal life continued during the daytime.